Texas Bankruptcy Attorney Helps Clients Escape or Reduce Credit Card Debt

 In a Chapter 7 bankruptcy, you can wipe out many of your debts, although you might be required to sell off some of your property to pay off creditors.
 Once you file for bankruptcy, an automatic stay prevents credit card companies from trying to collect their debts without the bankruptcy court’s permission.
 Secured creditors – those with a security interest on your property or vehicles – are given priority in getting paid, but credit card debt is generally not secured, so you probably won’t be required to pay it.
 Property subject to a bankruptcy exemption does not have to be sold in Chapter 7.
 Once your credit card debt is discharged, the credit card company can’t demand payment any more.
 I can review your financial situation and determine if a Chapter 7 bankruptcy will help you discharge your credit card debt.

 Filing for bankruptcy will likely affect your credit.
 However, it might actually help you improve your credit sooner by reducing your debt load and giving you a fresh start.
 I can counsel you on ways to repair your credit after bankruptcy, helping you make explanations to prospective lenders, sellers and even employers about your bankruptcy and its outcome.
 I can further advise on ways to demonstrate that you can manage your finances effectively and handle debt responsibly.
 If creditors persist in reporting debts to credit bureaus even though they were discharged in bankruptcy, I can assist you in filing disputes and taking other necessary steps to clear up your record.

-When credit card debt overwhelms you, the Law Offices of Cheryl S. Davis, P.C. in El Paso has the skill and experience to devise and implement a sound strategy for reducing or eliminating that debt.
-Call 915-320-6226 or contact me online to schedule your consultation in my El Paso office.
+When credit card debt overwhelms you, the Law Offices of Cheryl S. Davis, P.C. has the skill and experience to devise and implement a sound strategy for reducing or eliminating that debt.
+Call 915-320-6226 or contact me online to schedule your consultation in my El Paso or Arlington office.